- About Us

 - New York

 Kyla Magun is an associate at Kaplan Hecker & Fink LLP.

 Kyla has worked on a wide range of civil litigation while at Kaplan Hecker, including representing Columbia University on issues related to Title IX of the Education Amendments of 1972 and representing clients in commercial disputes at trial and on appeal.
-She also maintains an active pro-bono practice, including currently representing the victims of the racial- and religious-based violence in Charlottesville during the summer of 2017.
+She also maintains an active pro-bono practice, having represented the victims of the racial- and religious-based violence in Charlottesville during the summer of 2017.
 She also successfully represented a student-led LGBT organization in Starkville, Mississippi who had been unlawfully denied a permit for a pride parade.

 From 2018 to 2019, Kyla clerked for the Honorable Colleen McMahon, Chief Judge of the U.S. District Court for the Southern District of New York.
 Kyla graduated from Columbia Law School, where she served as the Executive Essays and Reviews Editor of the Columbia Law Review.
 She published a note, A Changing Landscape for Pretrial Detainees?
 The Potential Impact of Kingsley v.
 Hendrickson on Jail-Suicide Litigation, 116 Colum.
 Law.
 Rev. 2059 (2016).